jdittrich/userNeedResearchBook/text/03_dataGathering.md

 > _Researcher_: “I see that we approach the end of our meeting time.
 Thanks for giving me these insights into your work.
 Let me summarize what I learned from you: …”

 After listening to what the participant has to say about your summary and taking notes of it, thank the participant for their time and for what you learned.
 I also let participants know that they can contact me if they have any questions about the research itself or the use of the data and give them my email address to contact me if needed.
-In my experience, it is rare for participants follow up, and when they do it’s often with helpful hints or an example for something that they could not easily explain in the research session.
+In my experience, it is rare for participants follow up, and when they do, it’s often with helpful hints or an example for something that they could not easily explain in the research session.

 > _Note:_ Oh, before you go, something very important!
 >
 > In some cases, the participant might start opening up a new and interesting topic just before the end of the research session.
 I don’t know why this happens.
 Maybe it is because they considered the topic to be important but were too polite to push for it themselves and hoped that the conversation would eventually get to the topic.
 >
 > You could expand the session time.
-It is great to learn more and it seems that the participant would like to let you know about this.
+It is great to learn more, and it seems that the participant would like to let you know about this.
 However, it might also expand the time beyond what the participant gets incentivized for or what they actually planned.
 The best solution is usually to ask the participant openly.

 ## After the research session

 After gathering data, we need to take care that we can use the rich data in our later analysis.
-To get the most out of your data, you should complement your notes, sketches, and diagrams and add some information about the context of the data gathering to fill gaps and to help you to organized the data.
+To get the most out of your data, you should complement your notes, sketches, and diagrams and add some information about the context of the data gathering to fill gaps and to help you to organize the data.

 There are two ways to complement your data: From memory and from audio recordings and photos.